ibizaman/hs-template-haskellnix-reflexfrp/Readme.md

 ## WIP

+- [x] Uses a template renderer to create new projects.
 - [x] Accept arguments for backend.
 - [ ] Have github actions to build and test.
 - [ ] Accept config file for backend.